akoeplinger/docker-mono-aspnetvnext/README.md

 * **Docker**: [https://www.docker.io](https://www.docker.io)

+# Pull Docker Image
+`docker pull prozachj/docker-mono-aspnetvnext`

 # Run Docker image
 To run the image, follow these steps:

-1. `docker run -i -p 8080:8080 -t prozachj/mono-aspnetvnext /bin/bash`.
+1. `docker run -i -p 8080:8080 -t prozachj/docker-mono-aspnetvnext /bin/bash`.
 This downloads and runs the image with your local port 8080 forwarded to the container and connects you to a Bash shell inside the container.
 2. `cd ~/helloworld/src/helloworldweb`
 3. Run `kpm restore` to restore the necessary packages
 4. Start the test web server by running `k web`